zeta1999/korali/tutorials/advanced/3.preserving.results/README.rst

 Preserving Quantities of Interest
 =====================================================

-In this tutorial we show how important outputs from the computational model can be stored, that otherwise would be lost.
+In this tutorial we show how Korali can be used to store important outputs from the computational model that otherwise would be lost.

 Example Scripts